navidcy/navidcy.github.io/research.md

 Despite the effect that mesoscale eddies have in climate, the lateral resolution needed for climate models to resolve mesoscale motions is restrictive for climate projection.
 Climate projections require climate model runs of hundreds of years.
 Therefore, climate projections rely on parametrizations.
 The development of novel parametrizations or the improvement of those currently implemented in climate models relies on a better understanding of the underlying dynamics.
 Currently, I'm developing a novel parametrization for the ocean's mesoscale eddy fluxes using data-driven methods and machine learning algorithms.

 On 2021, I was awarded a Discovery Early Career Research Award from the Australian Research Council to work on a novel parametrization for the ocean mesoscale using machine learning and data-driven methods.
 I am using output from eddy-resolving ocean model and physics-informed machine learning techniques to develop better eddy parametrization.
 Towards this goal, I am actively involved with the ocean modeling team of the [Climate Modeling Alliance (CliMA)][clima-website]{:target="_blank"}, in developing new [software](../software) tools that enable seamless interaction between ocean modeling software and machine learning tools.
-We are currently using these tools to develop and calibrate parametrizations for the mesoscale fluxes and the ocean's surface boundary layer.
+We are currently using these tools to develop and calibrate parametrizations for the mesoscale fluxes and the [ocean's surface boundary layer][catke-physics-paper].

 Read more about how machine learning can enhance the accuracy of climate and ocean models in [The Conversation](https://theconversation.com/how-machine-lbearning-is-helping-us-fine-tune-climate-models-to-reach-unprecedented-detail-165818){:target="_blank"}.